7 Key Keto Foods You Must Never Forget In Your Ketogenic Diet

 The first on my list of keto foods is bell peppers and sauerkraut.
 These low-carb foods are rich in Vitamin C. All peppers have good amounts of the vitamin, though, but bell peppers have tremendous amounts, especially the green ones.
 Also, if you have half a cup of sauerkraut every day, that gives you way more Vitamin C than you need.
 Some people don't like sauerkraut, so they can go with bell peppers, which are a great addition to your keto recipes.

 Why do you need Vitamin C on a keto diet?
-Vitamin C helps repair all the damage caused by high levels of sugar and insulin, which is what you need to work on when on keto.
-High levels of sugar and insulin in the body have to do with vision, arteries, kidneys, and nervous system problems.
+Vitamin C helps repair all the damage caused by high levels of sugar and Fat Storing Hormone, which is what you need to work on when on keto.
+High levels of sugar and Fat Storing Hormone in the body have to do with vision, arteries, kidneys, and nervous system problems.
 The vitamin is necessary to avoid these issues.
-It's also essential in healing insulin resistance.
+It's also essential in healing Fat Storing Hormone resistance.

 2. Salmon and Fatty Fish